Our honest local guide to river swimming spots — ranked by distance from the hotel, with our rating

 Around Porto, we're lucky enough to have both the sea AND the mountains.
 And when the beaches heat up at the height of summer, the locals know where to go: the natural pools and waterfalls of the hinterland, where the water stays cool and a shady corner is never far away.

-Here is our honest round-up, from the furthest spot all the way back to the river that flows… right in front of the hotel.
+Here is our honest round-up, from the closest spot to the furthest, with our rating for each.
+Hôtel Le Vaïta looks straight onto the Porto — the mountain-view rooms look out over the river — but for a swim you are better off heading a little upstream: that is what this page is for.
 We'll tell you what we love, what we'd steer you away from, and where to go depending on your plans.

 💧 General caution: river water is cold, the rocks are slippery, and the level can rise fast after a storm.
 Jumping into the water carries real risks — always check the depth and never jump in unfamiliar terrain.